 Skipjack fishing presents a complex sustainability picture with both positive indicators and ongoing challenges:

-- Healthy stock status: All skipjack populations remain within sustainable limits according to Regional Fisheries Management Organizations, with current fishing levels generally appropriate across major ocean basins
+- Healthy stock status: All skipjack populations remain within sustainable limits according to Regional Fisheries Management Organizations, with fishing levels generally appropriate across major ocean basins

 - Purse seine bycatch concerns: The dominant fishing method can result in bycatch when nets encircle fish aggregating devices, potentially catching juvenile yellowfin and bigeye tuna